Evernote/evernote-sdk-ios/README.md

                                 }];

 Full information on the Evernote NoteStore and UserStore API is available on the [Evernote Developers portal page](http://dev.evernote.com/documentation/cloud/).

+### Prompting the user to install the Evernote for iOS app

+If you need to check if the Evernote for iOS app is installed, you can use the following :

+    [[EvernoteSession sharedSession] isEvernoteInstalled]

+If you need to prompt the user to use the Evernote for iOS app, you can use the following :

+    [[EvernoteSession sharedSession] installEvernoteAppUsingViewController:self]

+The preferred way for using any of the Evernote for iOS related functions is :

+   if([[EvernoteSession sharedSession] isEvernoteInstalled]) {
+    // Invoke Evernote for iOS related function
+    }
+    else {
+    // Prompt user to install the app [[EvernoteSession sharedSession] installEvernoteAppUsingViewController:self];
+    }

+### Use the Evernote for iOS App to create/view Notes

+For this to work, the latest Evernote for iOS app needs to be installed.
+You can send text/html or text/plain types of content.
+You can also send attachments.

+To make a new note:

+    EDAMNote *note = <create a new note here>
+    [[EvernoteSession sharedSession] setDelegate:self];
+    [[EvernoteNoteStore noteStore] saveNewNoteToEvernoteApp:note withType:@"text/html"];

+To view a note:

+    EDAMNote *noteToBeViewed : <Get the note that you want to view>
+    [[EvernoteNoteStore noteStore] viewNoteInEvernote:noteToBeViewed];

+You can also see sample for this in the sample app.

+### Viewing notes

+You can use this to view notes within your app.
+You will need to include `ENMLUtitlity.h`

+Here is an example.
+The example requires you to setup a web view or any other html renderer.

+    [[EvernoteNoteStore noteStore] getNoteWithGuid:<guid of note to be displayed> withContent:YES withResourcesData:YES withResourcesRecognition:NO withResourcesAlternateData:NO success:^(EDAMNote *note) {
+                ENMLUtility *utltility = [[ENMLUtility alloc] init];
+                [utltility convertENMLToHTML:note.content withResources:note.resources completionBlock:^(NSString *html, NSError *error) {
+                    if(error == nil) {
+                        [self.webView loadHTMLString:html baseURL:nil];
+                    }
+                }];
+            } failure:^(NSError *error) {
+                NSLog(@"Failed to get note : %@",error);
+            }];
+Check the Note browser in the sample app for some sample code.

 FAQ
 ---